Terminology

 Note

 Prompt Target: Arch offers a primitive called prompt target to help separate business logic from undifferentiated work in building generative AI apps.
 Prompt targets are endpoints that receive prompts that are processed by Arch.
 For example, Arch enriches incoming prompts with metadata like knowing when a request is a follow-up or clarifying prompt so that you can build faster, more accurate retrieval (RAG) apps.
-To support agentic apps, like scheduling travel plans or sharing comments on a document - via prompts, Bolt uses its function calling abilities to extract critical information from the incoming prompt (or a set of prompts) needed by a downstream backend API or function call before calling it directly.
+To support agentic apps, like scheduling travel plans or sharing comments on a document - via prompts, Arch uses its function calling abilities to extract critical information fromthe incoming prompt (or a set of prompts) needed by a downstream backend API or function call before calling it directly.

 Model Serving: Arch is a set of two self-contained processes that are designed to run alongside your application servers (or on a separate hostconnected via a network).The model serving process helps Arch make intelligent decisions about the incoming prompts.
 The model server is designed to call the (fast) purpose-built LLMs in Arch.